 The ZIP-file is then published to the pipeline so it can be used in a later stage.
 In the old system with a separate build and release, you would have chosen the task Publish Build Artifact.
 But with a multistage pipeline you can make use of this task.

 - job: Deploy_ARM pool: vmImage: windows-2019 steps: - task: AzureResourceGroupDeployment@2 displayName: 'Deploy Azure Resources' - task: AzurePowerShell@3 displayName: 'Set FA Permissions'

 The first task will deploy the Function App through Azure.
 It is set to incremental deployment, so it will not recreate the function app every time new code is pushed.
 After that the PowerShell script will assign the right role assignment to the App so it can help manage Azure.
 In this case Reader rights are attributed.
 You might want to expands those permissions if you want to run a different script.

 I used this template as a source for getting the ID in the output of the ARM template and using it for the permissions.

 - job: Deploy_FA dependsOn: Deploy_ARM pool: vmImage: windows-2019 steps: - task: DownloadPipelineArtifact@0 - task: AzureFunctionApp@1 displayName: 'Deploy Azure Function'

 This task collects the artifact that was created in Build_FA and uses the AzureFunctionApp-task to deploy the code to Azure.
 I has a dependency on the ARM deployment, as it cannot run when the Function App is not present.

 After running this pipeline, the Function App is deployed and running.

 Every time the code is updated in a branch, the tests will run.
 Every time master is updated, the deployment to Azure will be rerun.
-So now the deployment is fully automated and can be duplicated in a very short time.
+So now you can Deploy Azure Functions with Azure DevOps in a fully automated way that can be duplicated in a very short time.